jamesyoung-15/DeepLearningProject/README.md

 ./copy_files.sh
 ```

 Make sure to have a copy of a Mario Kart 64 ROM with file type `.n64`.
 Move it to the `rom` folder in this directory.
+Also move the game states to

 See [this page](./setup.md) for full details on instructions to setup.